 There was a day when you could fairly safely assume that once young adults got married and had a child, they would automatically come back to church.

-Those days are gone or largely gone.
+Those days are gone or largely gone, and the church fails when we assume they haven’t.
 (You can catch more about what’s changed in Episode 24 of my podcast where I interview David Kinnaman, President of Barna Group.)